-Germany shares many of its business customs and patters of etiquette with the rest of the Western world.
+Germany shares many of its business customs and patterns of etiquette with the rest of the Western world.
 However, there are some differences that are helpful to know when doing business in Deutschland.

 What To Wear

-Being well groomed and dressed are important trait in German business, and German culture in general.
+Being well groomed and dressed are important traits in German business, and German culture in general.
 Many Germans take pride in dressing well and keeping up with contemporary fashions.

 For men, you can never go wrong with a dark suit in black or navy with a light-blue or white shirt.
 Choose an understated, solid color tie that works well with your ensemble.
 Women can opt for a pantsuit or blazer and skirt combination in similarly understated colors.

 Woman or man, always choose well-tailored clothing that fits and is in good condition.
 Polish shoes and make sure you’re well groomed.